Questions? Reach us at email@example.com

 - Ideal for smaller bedrooms and offices

 If you love the idea of the Molekule Air Pro, but don’t have a large space (or a large budget), the Molekule Air Mini+ might be just the thing for you.
 Like the Air Pro, the Mini+ uses Photo Electrochemical Oxidation (PECO) nanotechnology to destroy viruses, allergens, bacteria, and mold — but it’s designed to be used in a smaller space, like a bedroom or home office up to 250 square feet.
 It’s got five speeds to choose from, is portable enough to carry with you from room to room (or bring with you on the road and use in your hotel room), and connects to WiFi so you can control it with your smartphone.
 Plus, it’s quiet and uses very little energy, so you can run it 24/7 without running your electric bill up!
-Note that there are two models of the Molekule Air Mini — the Mini+ and the regular Mini, which is only $399.
+Note that there are two models of the Molekule Air Mini — the Mini+ and the regular Mini, which is $499.
 The Mini+ has a few more fancy tech features, but both keep a small room’s air just as fresh.
 Compare and see which one you like best!

 Happy customer: “With Covid going around, I was testing out various purifiers and this one is my favorite.
 It’s sleek and modern-looking, virtually silent, and auto detects the air quality, ensuring that it’s operating on the most effective mode.
 Another feature I love about the Molekule Mini+ is that it destroys, not just traps particles.
 I had a bit of a hard time lining up the canister correctly and getting it to start and sync with the app, but the company was great about helping me troubleshoot, ensuring I had everything figured out.
 I’m so impressed that I’m actually getting another one to donate to my child’s classroom for this year.”